 The power pets wield for brands is undeniable.
 Our fur babies are a mainstream part of our families and lives.
 “Sixty-seven percent of U.S. households, or about 85 million families, own a pet, according to the 2019-2020 National Pet Owners Survey” which was conducted by the American Pet Products Association (APPA).
 Compared to 1988, when 56% of US homes had furry friends living with them.

 In today’s world, not a day goes by for anyone traversing among their social media accounts to be presented with a new viral cat video, or a charming clip of a parrot singing some abstract song, entertaining their owners as well as the rest of us.
-Let’s be honest, pets essentially run social media platforms, they connect us to our emotions, and they can provide brands the opportunity to connect to a wider audience which can drive consumers as well as an audience back to their brand.
+Let’s be honest, pets essentially run social media platforms, they can provide brands the opportunity to connect emotionally to a wider audience.

 Open Influence can help you reach a new pet-obsessed audience.
 Contact us for the best influencer strategy.